-- Riders: Think of your term insurance policy as vanilla ice cream or maybe a frozen yoghurt.
+- Riders: Think of your term insurance policy as vanilla ice cream or maybe a frozen yogurt.
 Riders are then toppings that make the purchase much better.
 Some of the most common riders include critical illness rider, disability benefit, accidental death benefit and waiver of premium.

 - Monthly income plan: Some life insurance companies also provide the option of getting the life insurance in monthly installments rather than a lumpsum.
 While it’s a handy feature, it might still be a good idea to do a quick check as to the premium difference between the same amount given out as lump sum vis-à-vis small monthly amounts.